José Olivarez

 Biography

-José Olivarez is the son of Mexican immigrants.
-His debut book of poems, Citizen Illegal, was a finalist for the PEN/ Jean Stein Award and a winner of the 2018 Chicago Review of Books Poetry Prize.
-It was named a top book of 2018 by The Adroit Journal, NPR and the New York Public Library.
-His second book of poems, Promises of Gold, which was recently released, is a USA Today Book Club Pick.
+José Olivarez is the son of Mexican immigrants and one of the most exciting voices in contemporary poetry.
+His debut collection, Citizen Illegal, was a finalist for the PEN/Jean Stein Award, winner of the 2018 Chicago Review of Books Poetry Prize, and named a top book of the year by The Adroit Journal, NPR, and the New York Public Library.
+His second collection, Promises of Gold, further builds on his signature style—blending humor, honesty, and cultural insight—and was selected as a USA Today Book Club Pick.

-In 2018, he was awarded the first annual Author and Artist in Justice Award from the Phillips Brooks House Association and named a Debut Poet of 2018 by Poets & Writers.
-In 2019, he was awarded a Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship from the Poetry Foundation.
-His work has been featured in The New York Times, The Paris Review and elsewhere.
+Olivarez’s work has earned widespread recognition and critical acclaim.
+In 2018, he received the inaugural Author and Artist in Justice Award from the Phillips Brooks House Association and was named a Debut Poet of the Year by Poets & Writers.
+The following year, he was awarded a prestigious Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship from the Poetry Foundation.
+His writing has appeared in The New York Times, The Paris Review, and other leading publications.

 Speaker Videos